StevenBlack/vocab/million-dollar-words.md

 ### homunculus
-Literally meaning "little man," this word can be used to refer to anybody who's more than 20 years old and less than five feet tall, but the word is more com- monly used figuratively to mean "the little man inside the box making decisions."
+Literally meaning "little man," this word can be used to refer to anybody who's more than 20 years old and less than five feet tall, but the word is more commonly used figuratively to mean "the little man inside the box making decisions."
 Often used in philosophy as a slick way to describe consciousness or computers.
-Your mind is nothing more than a skull with a homunculus inside, making the decisions (who's inside the homunculus? another homun- culus!).
+Your mind is nothing more than a skull with a homunculus inside, making the decisions (who's inside the homunculus? another homunculus!).
 Pronounced HO-MUNG-KYUH-LUSS.

 ### honorarium
 A token payment made for professional services, generally less than should be charged.
-When a congressman gives a speech, the conference organiz- ers don't degrade him by paying him—they give him an honorarium.
+When a congressman gives a speech, the conference organizers don't degrade him by paying him—they give him an honorarium.

 ### hoodoo